dictionaria/sidaama/README.md

 <h2 id="grammatical-sketch">Grammatical sketch of Sidaama</h2>

 The language is characterized by some syntactic idiosyncrasies that set it apart from the other Cushitic languages, while sharing nicely most of the typological features of the Cushitic described in Appleyard’s introduction to Cushitic in Edzard (ed.)
 (2012:199-211) .
-There is not much dialect variation, but speakers from the eastern highlands consider themselves to speak a purer Sidaama than speakers from the lowlands.<a data-toggle="tooltip" href="#" title="This chapter is an adaptation of my article in Edzard (ed.)
+There is not much dialect variation, but speakers from the eastern highlands consider themselves to speak a purer Sidaama than speakers from the lowlands.<a data-toggle="tooltip" href="#ref2" id="2" title="This chapter is an adaptation of my article in Edzard (ed.)
 2012.
 The transcription system is not changed."><sup>2</sup></a>

 The consonant phonemes are b d j g t č k ɗ p’ t’ č’ k’ h ʔ m n ñ f s š  w l r y.
 Some geminated consonants have created transparency problems in the official orthography due to a big phonetic difference between some geminates and their simplex counterparts, notably the b (intervocalic realization [β], written &lt;w&gt;, geminated <bb>) and the ɗ (written &lt;‘r&gt; as simplex intervocalically and &lt;dh&gt; as geminated).